Our Conference is happening NOW! Join us! Click HERE for Conference Webpage

 Responses | Author | Created Date |

 1. Commit to regularly attending Bible study.
 2. Commit to personal daily devotions.
 3. Commit to personally visiting members in my assigned zone of responsibility.
 4. Preparing one or more devotions that I can use in my home visits.
 5. (If not the chairperson) Commit to preparing any reports for my board and sending them to the chairperson at the time requested.
 6. (If the chairperson) Commit to requesting reports well ahead of meetings, preparing, and sending in advance the agenda, minutes, and all reports to those responsible for attending the meeting.
 1. Commit at least 30 minutes per meeting for studying the Word together as a board.
 2. Commit at least 15 minutes per meeting for prayer together as a board.
 Each board person will pray for someone in his/her zone.
-3. Commit to praying for our pastor(s) in his(their) presence during board meetings.
 4. Commit to reviewing all reports between meetings so that our time together can be better spent discussing and making decisions.
 5. Commit to organizing our board so that every member is visited regularly every year.
 6. Commit as a board to getting together one Sunday evening per month for calling to make appointments for home visits to members.
-PLUS: | nathanielcnash@gmail.com | 07/19/2024 |
+7. Commit to regular performance reviews for our pastor(s), prioritizing listing things that he does well, identifying one or two areas for improvement, and together developing a continuing education plan supported by the congregation.
+PLUS: Meet with the Pastor, Board of Elders and Church Councel and share what I've learned on this course and how I've been inspired to be a better Chairperson through better devotions and meetings with congregation members.
+Voter's member meetings will include better devotional time through scripture reading and including members of the congregation not yet serving on a board etc. | danoystryk@gmail.com | 10/27/2025 |

 8.